dart-lang/site-www/src/_guides/language/concurrency/index.md

 The synchronous `File` method [`readAsStringSync()`][] reads a file synchronously, blocking until the file is either fully read or an error occurs.
-The method then returns an object of type `String`.
+The method then either returns an object of type `String` or throws an exception.
 The asynchronous equivalent, [`readAsString()`][], immediately returns an object of type `Future<String>`.
 At some point in the future,